SolfaMode/Foldie/FAQ-en.md

 # Frequently asked Questions

-## I have bought a feature pack, but the feature is not active.
+#### I have bought a feature pack, but the feature is not active.

 Please go to Sidebar / Features.
 Check if the toggle of your feature is a) unlocked and b) enabled.
+If the feature is still locked, please double check if your purchase succeeded.
+Children may have to wait for their parents to approve the purchase.